ellakoa/postcard-poem/content/posts/from-a-hill-top.md

 aspect: landscape
 image: /img/corf-castle-new.jpg
 metaImage: /img/beyond-pebbles-face-kingsdo.jpg
-alt: "111"
+alt: Hills and green fields, in the foreground a steam train rests and in the distance is the ruins of a castle on a hill.
-poem: |
+poem: |-
   Sometimes my happy place is by the sea or in the woods hugging a tree.

-  Today my happy place is ‘here’
+  Today, my happy place is ‘here’.
+  Sitting, looking far and looking near.

   Finding the stillness within
   Feeling the air on my skin